-Not far from Puripunn at 291 Thapae Road, Art Café (+66 (0)53 206 365) is more of a diner than a café.
-Go for the fantastic breakfasts, or the only decent Mexican food in town, as well as its tempting choice of local dishes.
+Go to Art Caféfor one of their fantastic breakfasts, or the only decent Mexican food in town, as well as its tempting choice of local dishes.
 Supermodels and Hollywood stars are often spotted at casual eatery Mango Tree Café (+66 (0)53 208 292), hidden in the heart of the city’s expat enclave at 8/2 Loi-Kroh Road.
 The pad thai and coffee are especially good.

-Laid-back drinking hole the Writers’ Club & Wine Bar (+66 (0)53 814 187), at 141/3 Rachadamnoen Road, initially opened as a meeting place for journalists and writers – and the scribes in town still congregate here on Friday nights.
+Laid-back drinking hole the Writers’ Club & Wine Bar initially opened as a meeting place for journalists and writers – and the scribes in town still congregate here on Friday nights.